 SAML has become the standard protocol for exchanging authentication data between applications and Identity Providers.
 It creates a nice middle layer that allows applications to get user information from very different user management systems without needing the details of each implementation.
 New authentication features like 2- or multi-factor can be added without changes in the application.

-RapidMiner Server already provided the option to create users in its own user system or, alternatively, connect to an LDAP provider.
+RapidMiner AI Hub (formerly RapidMiner Server) already provided the option to create users in its own user system or, alternatively, connect to an LDAP provider.
 With the new SAML support, users can also log in using any other corporate authentication system like Microsoft’s ADFS, Auth0 or even external providers like Google, AWS, etc.

-In that case, when a user wants to log into the RapidMiner Server, he’s immediately re-directed to the external authentication page.
+In that case, when a user wants to log into the RapidMiner AI Hub, he’s immediately re-directed to the external authentication page.

-Once the user has successfully authenticated, he is returned back to Server and he can access the services as usual.
+Once the user has successfully authenticated, he is returned back to the AI Hub and he can access the services as usual.

 Here’s a simplified graph on how it works.